oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.5.2 Start file
 Instructs the Actuator to retrieve, install, process, and operate a file.

-OpenC2 Consumers that receive 'start file' commands
+OpenC2 Consumers that receive a 'start file' Commands:
 * but cannot access the file specified in the file Target
     * MUST respond with status code 500
     * SHOULD respond with 'cannot access file' in the status text

 ### 2.3.6 Stop
-OpenC2 Consumers that receive a 'stop <target>' Command:
+OpenC2 Consumers that receive a 'stop' Command:

 * but cannot parse or process the Command
     * MUST NOT respond with a OK/200